 Many truck drivers remain unhealthy due to their eating habits and job-related stress that creates blood pressure problems.
 Health screenings to maintain their licenses are mandatory.
 Lately, one particular affliction that has received a great deal of focus is obstructive sleep apnea.
 However, tests have yet to be mandated involving what can become dangerous and deadly sleep-related fatigue.

 Microsleep is a condition that involves poor sleep for an individual not getting enough oxygen during a sleep cycle.
 To compensate, truck drivers may fall into a state of microsleep for up to 30 seconds.
-Even though the driver seems to be awake, the brain is not at full capacity, putting the driver and those sharing the road at risk of colliding with a vehicle 20 to thirty times as heavy.
+Even though the driver seems to be awake, the brain is not at full capacity, putting the driver and those sharing the road at risk of colliding with a vehicle 20 to 30 times as heavy.
 The sudden realization of an upcoming vehicle requires significantly more distance to stop after traveling safely at highway speed.

 In response to the growing fatigue problem in the trucking industry, the federal government has stepped in to establish hours of service rules to keep operators alert.
 The requirements include a maximum amount of time on the road and the number and length of rest periods.